Mutuba/Booklist-assignment/README.md

 To start the app, while at the root, you can run `npm run start` that will start concurrently both the backend and front end apps on their respective ports.

-To access the front-end application, you can go to `localhost:9000` if you are running the app locally.
+To access the front-end application, you can go to `localhost:9000` if you run the app locally.

 ## Running Tests